whatwg/streams/README.md

 ## Helper APIs

+### TransformStream

+Transform streams have been developed in the testable implementation, but not yet re-encoded in spec language.
+We are waiting to validate their design before doing so.
+In the meantime, see [reference-implementation/lib/transform-stream.js](https://github.com/whatwg/streams/blob/master/reference-implementation/lib/transform-stream.js).

 ### TeeStream

 A "tee stream" is a writable stream which, when written to, itself writes to multiple destinations.
 It aggregates backpressure and abort signals from those destinations, propagating the appropriate aggregate signals backward.